RiccardoGandolfi/regression_tests/idma_tests/README.md

 ### Ongoing

-The following developements are ongoin:
+The following developements are ongoing:
 - Tests for multi-core execution
 - Tests for parallel transfer execution
 - Tests for L1 to L1 data transfers.